DCC-EX/mkdocs-test/docs/products/ex-commandstation/accessories/00-accessories.md

 - Serial
 - DCC accessories attached to a DCC main track output

-Throughout these pages, we will be focusing on accessories connected via I2C only.
+Throughout these pages, we will primarily be focusing on accessories connected via I2C.

 Most devices connected via Serial are typically throttles or controllers rather than accessories.